amirrajan/ColorGolfMobile/tutorial/00-rubymotion-primer.md

   (iOS is supported by default via XCode).
 - After following the prompts, the Android SDK Manager will pop up.
 At the bottom right is a button to install selected packages (if you want to install any additional SDK's).
-Click that button, accept the licenses, and install (again, if you weren't using RubyMotion you'd still have to do this stuff, and it wouldn't be automated like it is with `motion android-setup`).
+Click the install button, accept the licenses, and install (if you weren't using RubyMotion you'd still have to do this stuff, and it wouldn't be automated like it is with `motion android-setup`).
+- Open Genymotion, go to Settings->ADB and point the sdk path to `/Users/YOURUSERNAME/.rubymotion-android/sdk`.

 # Ruby/ObjectiveC/Java Primer #